sinchanarokkad/SpamGuard-Email-Spam-Classifier/README.md

-📧 Email/SMS Spam Detection System
+📧 SpamGuard – Email/SMS Spam Detection System

 A Machine Learning-based web application that detects whether a message is Spam or Not Spam (Ham) using NLP techniques.